AdaCore/gpr/doc/gprbuild_ug/gnat_project_manager.rst

 .. rubric:: Aggregate ESAL Projects

-An aggregate SAL can be declared encapsulated.
-This gives a convenient way to satisfy the requirement that no Ada code can be present outside of a ESAL.
+An aggregate library can also be declared encapsulated.
+As previously mentioned, using an encapsulated library implies ensuring that there is no Ada code in the partition that is outside of the ESAL.
+When starting with a mix of Ada projects, ensuring this property may be challenging.
+One convenient way is to wrap all Ada projects in the partition in an aggregate encapsulated library project.

 .. _Installing_a_Library_with_Project_Files: